 - muscle spasms

-- involuntary crossing of the legs (this is called "scissoring" because the legs cross like the tip of a pair of scissors)
+- involuntary crossing of the legs, which is called “scissoring” because the legs cross like the tip of a pair of scissors

 - difficulty controlling the muscles used to speak

 - muscle contraction that limits your range of motion or prevents your joints from extending all the way